ahq1993/p-rrtstar/README.md

-# Artificial potential fields based directionalized sampling for RRT*
+# Artificial potential fields based directionalized sampling heuristic

 The code by Sertac Karaman (https://svn.csail.mit.edu/rrtstar) has been modified and adapted for the implementation of P-RRT* [1].